midas-network/covid19-smh-research/model-output/README.md

   please consult the [quantile](./data-processed#quantile) section.

-The requested targets are (for "sample" type output):
+The requested targets are:

 - weekly incident infections
-- weekly incident cases
 - weekly incident deaths

-Optional target (for "quantile" type output):
+Optional target :

-- quantile:
-    - weekly cumulative hospitalizations
-    - weekly incident hospitalizations
+- weekly incident case
-    - peak size hospitalizations

 Values in the `target` column must be one of the following character strings:

 - `"inc inf"`
+- `"inc death"`
 - `"inc case"`
-- `"inc death"`

 #### inc inf